Valiant-Bedrock/libcommand/README.md

 #### Command Sender Access
 To limit the access to the command, you can use the `ConsoleCommand` class or `PlayerCommand` class.
 This will verify the command sender before executing the command.
+Each of these classes have their own special method, `onPlayerExecute()` & `onConsoleExecute()`, which is called after the sender is verified.

 ## Simple Example
 Below is a simple example on how to create and register commands.